 Pay for delete is an agreement you make with your debtor that states if you pay X dollars, LVNV Funding will delete the account from your credit reports.

-Furthermore, with new scoring algorithms, like VantageScore 3.0 and FICO 9, the pay-for-delete option is quickly becoming obsolete.
+The credit bureaus frown upon this practice because it makes their promise of accuracy questionable.
+And new scoring algorithms, like VantageScore 3.0 and FICO 9, make the pay-for-delete option almost obsolete.

 Credit Counseling

-Credit counseling is when you work with an agency or a non-profit group to negotiate down or even settle your debts and manage your payments for you.
+Credit counseling is when you work with an agency or a nonprofit group to negotiate down or even settle your debts and manage your payments for you.
 They do this by allowing you to make a single payment to their agency which they, in turn, distribute to your creditors and lenders.
 Many will offer a free consultation.

 Debt Settlement

-Debt settlement requires making an offer to the creditor for a fixed amount of money to to consider the debt repaid.
+Debt settlement requires making an offer to the creditor for a fixed amount of money to consider the debt repaid.
 Once a deal is reached, a lump-sum payment is made.
 This course of action can seriously damage your credit score and damage your credit report.
-And, of course, make sure you thoroughly research any company offering to help with debt settlements.
+And, of course, thoroughly research any company offering to help with debt settlements.
 Not all these companies are on the up and up!

 If the Debt isn’t Legitimate

-Dispute it.
+If you find that the debt is not actually yours or you no longer owe it, you’ll need to dispute it.
 You will have to do this with each credit reporting bureau individually.
 Each of the three bureaus will have specific instructions for disputing the debts listed on your report.
 Make sure you follow them!
-It’s important to regularly monitor your credit reports for inaccurate information.

 Experian